 A Japanese company may either deduct foreign income taxes or claim a foreign tax credit against corporation income tax.
 However, a withholding tax on foreign dividend applied to the Foreign Dividend Exclusion is not applied to deduction foreign income taxes and claim a foreign tax credit.
 Unused foreign tax credits may be carried forward for three years.
-For fiscal years beginning on or after April 1, 2016, a foreign tax credit is available for the branch of a foreign company.
+Furthermore, a foreign tax credit is available for the branch of a foreign company.